xamarin/WebSharp/docs/getting-started/getting-started-websharp-building-assemblies.md

 ### Windows: Visual Studio IDE

-You will need to have the `Visual Studio 2015 or greater` installed.
+You will need to have `Visual Studio 2015 or greater` installed.
+Community Editions work fine.

 This is probably the easiest way to build the assembly.
-From Visual Studio click on *File > Open > Project/Solution*, once the dialog shows up navigate to you project source and select the `World.csproj` file and click `Open`.
+From Visual Studio click on *File > Open > Project/Solution*, once the dialog shows up navigate to the project source, select the `World.csproj` file and click `Open`.
 This will add a new solution as well as the project file.

 Compile the solution to create the assembly.
 This will also restore the `WebSharp.js` package automatically before compiling.